 Our Building Performance & Post-Occupancy Evaluation programmes began over ten years ago with our One Brighton development in 2006.
 This was the first development in the UK to be built under the principles of One Planet Living.

-This was followed by three research projects funded by Innovate UK between 2010 and 2014:
+This was followed by four research projects funded by Innovate UK between 2010 and 2017:

 To find out more about how we are driving innovation in Crest Nicholson, read our Integrated Report.